aosabook/500lines/template-engine/template-engine.markdown

 {{user_name}}
 ```

-or can be a complex sequence of attribute accesses and filters:
+\noindent or can be a complex sequence of attribute accesses and filters:

 ```
 {{user.name.localized|upper|escape}}